wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Windows-Gguf](media/project_banner.jpg)
-<br>Status: Beta - See `Development` section (currently updating to dual windows/linux compatibility)..
+<br>Status: Beta - See `Development` section (currently updating to dual windows/linux compatibility, get version 068 for working windows version)..

 ## Description
 Intended as a high-quality chat interface programmed towards windows 7-11 (non-WSL), with any Cpu/Gpu on GGUF models.
 Dynamic prompting from keywords in models enabling better, interface and prompts, for relating theme of session, With some features but no imposed, limitations or guidelines.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or as far in that direction as gguf models, will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.